The Best Candy Store in Every State

 Hansel & Gretel Candy Kitchen, Helen

 Melt-in-your-mouth fudge?
 Check.
 Massive caramel apples?
 Check.
 Truffles for days?
 Check and check.
-While you may not be able to make desserts as creamy or as decadent as this candy kitchen, you can give it a shot with our favorite fudge recipes.
+While you may not be able to make desserts as creamy or as decadent as Hansel & Gretel Candy Kitchen, you can give it a shot with our favorite fudge recipes.

 Nisshodo Candy Store, Honolulu

 When in Hawaii, do as the locals do and head to Nisshodo Candy Store for authentic Japanese candy made with rice flour, including mochi and chichi dango.
 Never heard of mochi?
-Here’s an easy guide to understanding the trendy treat.
+Here’s an easy guide to understanding what mochi is.

 Cravin’s Candy Emporium, Boise